 Graduates from the programme will be well prepared to pursue a research degree or find relevant employment.
-This programme builds on the successful Edinburgh Geographical Information Science (GIS) degree, which was the first of its type in the world, with a heritage of almost 30 years.
+This programme is well embedded in a research and industry active environment and builds on the successful Edinburgh Geographical Information Science (GIS) degree, which was the first of its type in the world, with a heritage of almost 30 years.

 This programme consists of two semesters of taught courses followed by individual dissertation project work.

-This programme includes a residential field-skills weekend in Scotland.
+In addition, this programme typically includes a residential field-skills weekend in Scotland.

 Graduates have entered employment with well-known organisations such as Amey Infrastructure Services, British Airways, ESRI, General Electric, Google, Hewlett-Packard, Intergraph, Microsoft, Oracle, Royal Bank of Scotland, Scottish Water, Sopra Group, SLR Consulting, Food and Agricultural Organisation of the United Nations and the World Bank, as well as continuing in academia.
 Graduates will benefit from our proven track record in placing students with such a diverse range of employers.